 The make-up testing program is designed for instructors who require test administration services for students who are absent on test days due to illness, emergency or other event.
-The Counseling and Testing Center offers a quiet, relaxed atmosphere and a flexible schedule for meeting both instructors’ and students’ needs.
+The Testing Center offers a quiet, relaxed atmosphere and a flexible schedule for meeting both instructors’ and students’ needs.
 Testing staff will be responsible for maintaining security of exam materials, carefully checking photo ID of students and administering exams according to specific guidelines set by each instructor.

 Below are suggestions and instructions to ensure this procedure operates smoothly and effectively:

 - Inform students that photo ID is required for taking exams in the Testing Center.

 - Inform students of guidelines as indicated on the Instruction Sheet.
 This includes:

 - Time frame for taking exam (dates)

 - Materials allowed (if any)

 - Choose testing dates carefully.
 The Testing Center will strictly adhere to the instructor’s provided time frame.
 Always try to offer a range of selected dates rather than a specific test date.
 Appointments are subject to availability of Testing staff and space within the Testing office.

 - Deliver the appropriate test(s) as soon as possible prior to the test date.
 Appointments for tests cannot be confirmed until the Testing Center staff have the test copy and guidelines in hand.
 Only hard or printed copies of the test are acceptable.
 In lieu of faxing or emailing exams, faculty with schedule conflicts must send tests to their departments and make arrangements for staff within the department to deliver tests to the Testing Center.